Williston Basin Architecture and Hydrocarbon Potential (Phase 1)

 A geographic area that extends the IEA Weyburn Monitoring and Storage project area east (to approximately range 10E1) and northeast (to the Precambrian Shield edge) into Manitoba, and west (to 30W2) and north (to Precambrian Shield edge) in central Saskatchewan.

 Scope, Responsibilities, Deliverables and Budgets:

-GSC: Geological Survey of Canada; SMER: Saskatchewan Ministry of Energy and Resources; STEM: Manitoba Growth, Enterprise and Trade and other partners.
+GSC: Geological Survey of Canada; SMER: Saskatchewan Ministry of Energy and Resources; STEM: Manitoba Science, Technology, Energy and Mines (now Manitoba Agriculture and Resource Development) and other partners.

 Roles and Responsibilities*:

 * The affiliations of the team members are shown as they were at the beginning of the project and do not necessarily reflect the current employer or employment status of the individual.